Watchmaking anglage training workshop · Alexandra Schmitz · Les Brenets, Switzerland

 • Work on your components Learning as close as possible to your workshop realities.

-• Workshop setup Organisation, tools, ergonomics, standards.
+• Workshop setup Organisation, tools, ergonomics, criteria.

 Training formats